streamr-dev/streamr-client-javascript/README.md

 publisherStoreKeyHistory | true | If `true`, the client will locally store every key used to encrypt messages at some point.
 If set to `false`, the client will not be able to answer subscribers asking for historical keys during resend requests. subscriberGroupKeys | {} | Object defining, for each stream id, an object containing the group key used to decrypt for each publisher id.
 Not needed if `keyExchange` is defined. keyExchange | {} | Defines RSA key pair to use for group key exchange.
 Can define `publicKey` and `privateKey` fields as strings in the PEM format, or stay empty to generate a key pair automatically.
-Can be set to `null` if no key exchange is required.
+Can be set to `null` if no key exchange is required. autoRevoke | true | If set to true, periodically rekeys streams when publishing if the number of subscribers to revoke reaches a threshold of 5.
+Can also manually trigger a rekey with `client.rekey(streamId)`.

 ### Authentication options